zkonduit/ezkl/README.md

   -V, --version                        Print version information
 ```

 `bits`, `scale`, `tolerance`, and `logrows` have default values.
-You can use tolerance to express a tolerance to a certain amount of quantization error on the output eg. if set to 2 the circuit will verify even if the generated output deviates by an absolute value of 2 on any dimension from the expected output. `prove`, `mock`, `fullprove` all require `-D` and `-M` parameters, which if not provided, the cli will query the user to manually enter the path(s).
+You can use tolerance to express a tolerance to a certain amount of quantization error on the output eg. if set to 2 the circuit will verify even if the generated output deviates by an absolute value of 2 on any dimension from the expected output. `prove` and `mock`, all require `-D` and `-M` parameters, which if not provided, the cli will query the user to manually enter the path(s).

 ```bash